LumiFae/Timers/README.md

 You can download the latest release from the [releases](https://github.com/LumiFae/Timers/releases/latest) page.

-Decide which version of Timers you are using, if you are using RueI, then use Timers-RueI.dll.
-If you are using HintServiceMeow then use Timers-HSM.dll.
+Decide on what framework you are chosing to use first, either LabAPI or Exiled.
+Only difference here is how you load the plugins, you can use LabAPI on any EXILED server anyway.
+I recommend LabAPI.

+Then choose on the hint framework, you either have RueI or HSM, your choice.

+Download the right `.dll` file depending on those options.

-If you are using neither, I recommend RueI, if you don't already have RueI on your server installed, you can get it from [here](https://github.com/pawslee/RueI/releases/latest).
+If you are using neither RueI or HSM as your hint frameworks, I recommend RueI, if you don't already have RueI on your server installed, you can get it from [here](https://github.com/pawslee/RueI/releases/latest).

-Put the downloaded plugin file inside your EXILED/Plugins folder, and if using RueI, then put the RueI.dll inside EXILED/Plugins/dependencies.
+Put the downloaded plugin file inside the framework you have chosen's plugin folder, and then if you are using RueI, put RueI.dll into dependencies for that specific framework.
+If HSM, HSM is a plugin so that must be put in the plugins folder.

 Restart your server, change config values (if needed) and you're good to go!